sladerose/PillPal/README.md

-# MedMate
+# PillPal

-MedMate is a mobile application built with React Native and Expo, designed to help users manage and understand their medications.
+PillPal is a mobile application built with React Native and Expo, designed to help users manage and understand their medications.
 It features user authentication, a medication search function, and a barcode scanner to quickly identify medications.

 ## Features